pencer-io/pencer-io.github.io/_posts/2021-02-01-ctf-thm-hackpark.md

 listening on [any] 1234 ...
 ```

-THen as described in the exploit we browse to the URL mentioned:
+Then as described in the exploit we browse to the URL mentioned:

 ![hackpark-exploiturl](/assets/images/2021-01-30-17-20-54.png)